aeternity/aepp-cli-js/README.md

 ### Local symlink to aecli
 Run `npm link` for linking `aecli` name to `aecli/bin/aecli.js`

-1. Clone or copy the `aepp-cli-js` folder into any place you like
+1. Clone or copy the `aepp-cli-js` git repository into any place you like
 2. Enter the folder and run `npm link`
 3. Enter a new `ssh` session and try `aecli` command to see if everything is okay.
 4. If you have any issue, open an `issue` in github